SpookyKipper/TabIslandsForChrome/README.md

   - Opera seems to be working on it
 - Vivaldi
   - Does not support Chrome Tab Groups API
-- Kiwi Browser, or any mobile browsers that allows Chrome Extensions
+- Kiwi, Quetta, or any mobile browsers that allows Chrome Extensions
   - Does not support Desktop Tab Groups API
-- Mozilla Firefox
-  - Obviously

 ---